 We at Chocolate Trading Company always find it a fascinating experience to witness how all the various chocolates are made and should imagine even if you do not particularly like chocolate would be amazed at the ingenious craftsmanship and technology used to create the many different types of fine chocolate products in the Michel Cluizel collection.

-Michel Cluizel factory
+The Manufacture Cluizel factory

 The Michel Cluizel chocolate factory itself is a low-rise modern building with a small but very professional feel about it, certainly not big enough to be classed as industrial and definitely not in the same league of mass production.
 Outside the grounds are surrounded with fields of wheat fringed with red poppies and a flag flutters proudly at the entrance bearing the Michel Cluizel name.
 Inside, the craftsmanship that has been used from the beginning by Michel Cluizel and his family is still being used today, although there are of course machines now to assist in the countless areas of chocolate production so necessary to the economics of the company, and ultimately the cost of the Michel Cluizel chocolates you buy.

 The interior is, as you would expect, necessarily clinical and mostly white with many divisions between the numerous chocolate production areas required for the different processes.
 It is filled with machinery of all shapes and sizes, many areas resemble a sophisticated wine distillery with large imposing vats so high that steps are required.
-Dotted in between the machinery and in each area of production there are as many craftsmen and women dressed in traditional styled uniforms, white for men and light pink for women, concentrating on their own perfected task.
+Dotted in between the machinery and in each area of production there are as many craftsmen and women dressed in traditional styled uniforms, concentrating on their own perfected task.
 We paused to watch a lady in charge of one in a set of large copper cauldrons.
 The gleaming cauldron was being slowly turned by machine over naked flames and a paddle was at the same time gently stirring the contents in one direction across the centre, every now and then ingredients would be added at just the right moment and after a quick additional stir by hand she would return to watching the development.
 The mouth-watering aroma was intense and it was no surprise to find the contents of this copper cauldron were destined to become the many centres of the praline chocolates.

 The praline is first made with 25 kilos of sugar and roughly the same amount of hazelnuts and Almonds.
 The sugar was added first, followed by the dried fruits in stages, eventually the sugar caramelised to a wonderful golden brown and the mixture combined to the point of completion.
 The previous batches were sat behind her in large trays and left to cool and harden.
 This praline would then be broken up and moved to be crushed in a large granite mill until a fine paste is reached and soon ready to be introduced to the chocolate.
 Granite apparently is the only material that is capable of successfully performing this task with such a rich matter without sticking.
 The industrial method for making praline is to crush the nuts with icing sugar and one can see how much easier and quicker this would be – and how much less tasty!